Skip to main content

 iFrames represent the traditional approach, creating nested browsing contexts with complete isolation.
 While providing strong encapsulation, iFrames suffer significant limitations including SEO penalties, nested scrollbars, clunky user experience, and performance overhead (Factorial, 2024).
 The BBC Visual Journalism team documented 25% faster load times after migrating from iFrames to Shadow DOM (BBC, 2023).

 Web Components offer the modern standard approach.
 Shadow DOM provides encapsulation without iframe overhead, custom elements enable custom HTML tags with defined behavior, and HTML templates provide structured, extensible UI code.
-Web Components deliver 11% faster time to first meaningful paint compared to iFrames with more seamless integration and automatic height adjustment (BBC, 2023).
+Web Components deliver 11% faster time to first meaningful paint compared to iFrames with smoother integration and automatic height adjustment (BBC, 2023).

 Framework-specific components dominate current implementations.
 React components lead with 20+ million weekly NPM downloads (Hypersense Software, 2024).
 Vue, Angular, and Svelte offer their own component ecosystems.
 Benefits include strong community support, extensive tooling, and natural component reusability within framework ecosystems.

 SDK-based integration injects components via JavaScript SDKs into host pages.
 This API-first architecture with REST endpoints offers complete control.
-Examples include Auth0 Lock, Clerk components, and Stytch Admin Portal—all distributed as NPM packages with CDN fallbacks.
+Examples include Auth0 Lock, Clerk components, and Stytch Admin Portal, all distributed as NPM packages with CDN fallbacks.

 Integration methods range from NPM packages (most common for JavaScript frameworks with version management) to CDN delivery (script tags for immediate availability without build processes) to inline script tags (simplest integration for widgets and embeddable tools).